 Picking which bag to take on your next adventure is the first step in starting to pack.
 It helps you determine the amount of stuff you can bring and how you plan on schlepping your stuff during your trip.

-To help you make an informed decision, I put together a few questions and answers to guide your thought process.
+To help you make an informed decision on which travel bag to choose, I put together a few questions and answers to guide your thought process.

-By plane and then public transportation or walking.
+Are you travelling by plane and then taking public transportation or walking?

-Train and bus travel does have options to bring large pieces of luggage, but like planes, it costs extra.
-Consider how much walking your travel will involve to make the decision of suitcase or backpack.
+Train and bus travel do allow the option to bring large pieces of luggage, but like planes, it costs extra.
+View the Amtrak luggage fees here.
+Consider how much walking your travel will involve while making the decision of suitcase vs backpack.

-Anything goes, since you’ll just be loading it up into the back of your car.
+Anything goes here, since you’ll just be loading it up into the back of your car.
 I prefer soft bags, so I can easily access things I need with the trunk open, and don’t have to unzip my whole suitcase to get to them.

-If you don’t need a lot, a duffle bag or backpack works!
-If you have special activities, are bringing gear, or require multiple outfits, then a small carry-on can work, as long as it fits with your mode of transportation in question #1.
+If your trip is a weekend and you don’t need a lot, a duffle bag or backpack works!
+If you have special activities, are bringing specific gear for your activities, or require multiple outfits, then a small carry-on can work, as long as it fits with your mode of transportation from question #1.

 Again, if you don’t need much, 3-5 days worth of items can still fit nicely into a duffle or large travel backpack.
 If you’re travelling by plane or car, a suitcase won’t hinder you at all either.